-Official scores from either the ACT or SAT are required in order for a candidate's application to be considered complete and to be reviewed for admission.
+Official scores from either the ACT, SAT or your school counselor are required in order for a candidate's application to be considered complete and to be reviewed for admission.
 Below you'll find helpful information on standardized test scores as part of the admission process.

 College Board debuted a redesigned SAT in March 2016 that returned to the 1600-point scale.
 We understand many students took the SAT before that date, so we've compiled a short guide below for students affected by this change.

 |Fall 2017||Senior||Current OR New SAT|

 For transferring students with 30 or more credits taken as a college student and a 3.4 cumulative GPA, we may be able to waive the test score requirement.
 Please email firstname.lastname@example.org to see if you are eligible.